New DD for a new India: Swaraj, a 75-episode series on Indian history to air soon, promo launched today

 He said that the deep research and study by the Swaraj Advisory Committee enriched the content for the production of the serial.

-The promo was launched in the presence of CEO, Prasar Bharati & DG, Doordarshan, Mayank Kumar Agrawal, Member (Finance), Prasar Bharati, Shri D.P.S Negi, DG, AIR, Shri N.V.
+The promo was launched in the presence of CEO, Prasar Bharati & DG, Doordarshan, Mayank Kumar Agrawal, Member (Finance), Prasar Bharati, D.P.S Negi, DG, AIR, N.V.
 Reddy and other dignitaries.

 With its high-tech production quality and an inspiring narrative, Swaraj is sure to fill every Indian's heart with pride!